The best online sales today: iRobot, Eddie Bauer, Fire HD 10 Tablet and more | CNN Underscored

-Today, you’ll find a deal on Fire HD 10 Tablet, iRobot Roomba 960 and savings on Eddie Bauer fleeces.
+Today, you’ll find a deal on a Fire HD 10 Tablet and an iRobot Roomba 960, plus savings on Eddie Bauer fleeces.
 All that and more below.

-Factory Reconditioned iRobot Roomba 960 Robot Vacuum ($239.99, originally $649; woot.com)
+Factory-Reconditioned iRobot Roomba 960 Robot Vacuum ($239.99, originally $649; woot.com)

 Hands-off cleaners will appreciate this one-day deal on a refurbished Roomba at Woot!.
-With its patented premium 3-Stage Cleaning System featuring multisurface brushes, this powerful robovac boasts five times the suction power of the Roomba 600 and 700 series — perfect for those who are dealing with a lot of dirt on a daily basis.
+With its patented premium 3-Stage Cleaning System featuring multisurface brushes, this powerful robo vac boasts five times the suction power of the Roomba 600 and 700 series — perfect for those who are dealing with a lot of dirt on a daily basis.
 Its high-efficiency filter captures 99% of all allergens, pollen and particles as small as 10 microns.

 This Roomba moves throughout your home thanks to iAdapt sensors with vSLAM navigation, and it will dock and charge on its own, so you truly don’t have to lift a finger.
 Plus, with Wi-Fi connectivity, you can customize your cleaning routine with the iRobot Home app, Amazon Alexa or Google Assistant.
-Just be sure to shop soon; at just under $240, this factory reconditioned robovac will likely sell out quickly.
+Just be sure to shop soon; at just under $240, this factory-reconditioned robo vac will likely sell out quickly.

 My Sous Vide 101 Immersion Cooker ($45.99, originally $98; woot.com)

-Perfectly cook meat to the most juicy, tender consistency with the My Sous Vide 101-Immersion Cooker, now over 50% off on Woot!.
-For sous vide newbies, the My Sous Vide is incredibly easy to use — all you need is 10-inch container to fill with water, food placed in a sealable bag, and your sous vide, which will automatically start circulating water to the optimal cooking temperature once placed in your container.
+Perfectly cook meat to the most juicy, tender consistency with the My Sous Vide 101 Immersion Cooker, now over 50% off on Woot!.
+For sous vide newbies, the My Sous Vide is incredibly easy to use — all you need is a 10-inch container to fill with water, food placed in a sealable bag and your sous vide, which will automatically start circulating water to the optimal cooking temperature once placed in your container.
 It’s also made from incredibly durable, corrosion-resistant stainless steel, so it’ll last through endless restaurant-quality meals.

-Today, Amazon is marking the Fire HD 10 Tablet to the lowest price we’ve seen in a while.
+Today, Amazon is marking down the Fire HD 10 tablet to the lowest price we’ve seen in a while.
 The Fire HD 10 comes equipped with a picture-perfect HD screen, with up to 12 hours of battery life — more than previous Fire tablet models.
-The tablet is also Alexa-enabled, and can work with your apps to keep you on top of email, the latest recipes and more.
+The tablet is also Alexa-enabled and can work with your apps to keep you on top of email, the latest recipes and more.

 Cuisinart Clermont Pellet Grill and Smoker ($597, originally $797; walmart.com)

-Save $200 on this massive rollback on Cuisinart’s best-selling grill and smoker.
+Save $200 with this massive rollback on Cuisinart’s bestselling grill and smoker.
 Not only is this model incredibly versatile, with 1,400 square inches of cooking space and a sear zone, the French-style doors allow you to watch food as it cooks.
-Adjustable interior racks mean you can accommodate foods of all sizes, while the wrap around work surface makes food prep easy.
+Adjustable interior racks mean you can accommodate foods of all sizes, while the wraparound work surface makes food prep easy.

 Eddie Bauer Fleece Sale

 Eddie Bauer is offering a great deal on fleeces for men and women, just in time for the cool weather.
 For three days only, select fleeces are 40% off, with prices as low as $28.
-Snag yourself a zip-up to wear as the weather begins to transition, or a pull over to keep you warm and cuddly inside your home.
+Snag yourself a zip-up to wear as the weather begins to transition or a pullover to keep you warm and cuddly inside your home.
 As it gets even colder, your fleece can act as an additional layer to keep you toasty.
 But act quickly — this sale will be over before you know it.

 More deals to shop

-- Our favorite reusable silicone bags, the Stasher Bags are now on sale when you buy a 3-pack at Nordstrom.
+- Our favorite reusable silicone bags, the Stasher Bags, are now on sale when you buy a three-pack at Nordstrom.

-- Casper’s best-selling bundle, which includes an original all-foam mattress, bed foundation and waterproof mattress protector is now 30% off.
+- Casper’s bestselling bundle, which includes an original all-foam mattress, bed foundation and waterproof mattress protector, is now 30% off.

 - Save on home, wellness, personal care products and more now that Brandless is offering 15% off your total purchase with the code BRANDLESS15.